Jesus Piece (album)

-Jesus Piece is the sixth studio album by American West Coast hip hop recording artist the Game, released on December 11, 2012, by DGC Records and Interscope Records, his last release on the label.
+Jesus Piece is the fifth studio album by American rapper the Game, released on December 11, 2012, by Reservoir Records, DGC Records and Interscope Records, his last release on both labels as he parted ways a year following.
+The album is also the final DGC Records album to be released as the label became inactive in 2013, before being permanently merged into Interscope's division and Game's previous label, Geffen Records (a Universal Music sister label under Interscope Geffen A&M) in September 2021.

 Within a three-year gap between Game's third album, LAX (2008), and his follow-up, The R.E.D.
 Album (2011), before the latter was finally released in August 2011.
 The R.E.D.
-Album was a fall from his previous three released album sales, but became Game's third number one album on the US Billboard 200 chart.
+Album was a fall from his previous three released album sales, but became Game's third and final number one album on the US Billboard 200 chart.
 Shortly after the release of the long delayed album, Game announced he had begun work on his fifth studio album.
 The album was originally meant to be titled Soundtrack to Chaos, then was changed to F.I.V.E.
 (Fear is Victory's Evolution) and finally Jesus Piece becoming Game's first concept album.

 Game explained the concept of Jesus Piece does not have a spiritual theme, but it would have a "gangster" theme of enjoying life while also having faith in God.
 Jesus Piece was Game's first album since the multi-platinum selling and critically acclaimed The Documentary to feature production from Dr. Dre.
 Game announced on social media that every Sunday leading up to the album that he would be dropping new music, which failed to make the album's final cut.
 Game compared the album's quality of production and high number of guests to his mentor Dr. Dre's 2001.

 "Celebration" was released as the album's lead single.
 The song features additional vocals from fellow rappers Lil Wayne, Chris Brown, Tyga and Wiz Khalifa.
 "Celebration" managed to attain chart success, debuting at number 82 on the Billboard Hot 100.
 "All That (Lady)" featuring Big Sean, Lil Wayne, Fabolous and Jeremih would be released as the second single and peaked at number 48 on the Billboard Hot R&B/Hip-Hop Songs.
 Other guest appearances on the album came from Meek Mill, 2 Chainz, Rick Ross, Kanye West, Common, J. Cole, JMSN, King Chip, Trey Songz, Pusha T, Kendrick Lamar, Tank, K. Roosevelt, Jamie Foxx, Elijah Blake, Future and Young Jeezy.

 The controversial cover for the deluxe edition of the album portrays an African-American Jesus.
 On the standard edition cover, Game pays homage to one of his older brothers, Jevon Danell Taylor, who was shot and killed at the age of 20.
 Upon release, the album received generally positive reviews, with most critics praising the production and guests on the album.
 The album debuted at number six on the Billboard 200 with first-week sales of 86,000 copies.